sfc-aqua/quisp/doc/Build_on_windows.md

 ## 3- Cloning and Building Quisp

-To clone and build Quisp, open your terminal (perferapply Cygwin) and type the following commands:
+To clone and build Quisp, open your terminal (preferably Cygwin) and type the following commands:
 ```
 $ git clone https://github.com/sfc-aqua/quisp.git
 ```